andreberg/py4dlib/_sources/api/maths.txt

       plane (0) or at the back of the plane (-1).

-   .. function:: PointDistance(self, p, get_signed=True)
+   .. function:: PointDistance(self, p, signed=True)

       Calculate distance from a point p to the plane.

-      :param bool get_signed: set to True if you want the signed distance.
+      :param bool signed: set to True if you want the signed distance.

       A signed distance can be useful to determine if the point is located in the half space from the backside of the plane or in the half space